informational alert

 Members of the Performing Arts Venues Workgroup

-Workgroup members bring a depth of experience in relevant areas including arts & culture, venue management, business, finance, labor, development and government.
-They also represent small, medium and large arts organizations as well as local, regional and national perspectives.
+Workgroup members brought a depth of experience in relevant areas including arts and culture, venue management, business, finance, labor, development, and government.
+They also represented small, medium, and large arts organizations as well as local, regional, and national perspectives.

 Brian Moore Prosper Portland